AlansCodeLog/shortcuts-visualizer/README.md

 - [x] Drag/Drop
 - [x] Drag/Drop Commands
 - [x] Del Bin
-- [x] Command Search
 - [~] Polishing/Clean/Beta
+- [x] Unify Dragging Handlers
+- [ ] Split list contexts so individual contexts can be dragged?
+- [ ] Allow passing command list to component.
+- [ ] Mark Shortcut as Binned
+- [ ] Local Storage
+- [ ] Unoverridable Chrome Shortcuts Warning
+- [ ] Properly block singles when editing list.
+- [x] Separate warnings properly into component.
+- [ ] Proper Versioning, I forgot and the package.json said 1.0.0 for a while.
-- [ ] Control all dragging from one place?
+- [ ] Rework helpers to mixin.
 - [~] Demo
 - [~] Documentation
 - [ ] Tests...

 Possible future features/ideas:
+- [ ] Proper Keyboard Accesibility?
+- [ ] Command Search
-- [ ] Command Bin
+- [ ] Full Command Bin (without going through list first to create entry)
+- [ ] Command context restrictions.
 - [ ] Mouse Commands
 - [ ] Custom Remaps (e.g. Capslock = Ctrl + Alt + Shift)
 - [ ] Per Context Blocks?
 - [ ] Proper exporting (so you can just include a script to use the component).
 	I considered switching to a template that supports this, but did not like any of them.
-I'm currently waiting for vue-cli 3 and it's plugins, hopefully it'll make this a lot easier.
+I'm currently waiting for vue-cli 3, hopefully it'll make this a lot easier.

 # Notes